hicommonwealth/edgeware-watcher/README.md

 ```

 # Github Attestations
 A github attestation is simply the gist ID.
 An example of a valid gist should contain the following properties.
 It should first and foremost be public and have the stated description.
-It should then contain a proof with an encrypted blob of content defined below this current snippet.
+It should then contain a proof with an encrypted blob of content defined below.
 ```
 {
   public: true,
   description: 'Edgeware Identity Attestation',
   files: {
     proof: {
-      content: encryptedContent,
+      content: AES.encrypt('commonwealth-identity-service', {
+        identityHash: "0x995e957d368c817e5d64eab9757991a10001d8c6f3733646824da2c006ecc64e",
+        identityType: "github",
+        identity: "drewstone",
+        sender: "5ERmnP13Gx8ybq64pi2LEGWVqF2AoRCM83UovE9537uRvLA8",
+      }),
     }
   },
   ...